PSchoknecht/PSchoknecht.github.io/README.md

 <img width="280" align="right" src="images/pia-schoknecht.jpg">

 <br/>
-In my work as a Postdoc in the Vasishth Lab at the University of Potsdam, Germany, I use behavioral and electrophysiological methods to investigate how we use our memory and prediction during language processing.
+In work as a Postdoc in the Vasishth Lab at the University of Potsdam, Germany.
+I use behavioral and electrophysiological methods to investigate how we use our memory and prediction during language processing.

 <br/>
 <br/>